North Korea says detained American tourist to face trial

 A South Korean newspaper published by an evangelical family said he may have been carrying footage of North Korea executing defectors and dissidents.
 It was impossible to verify this.

-According to North Korean law, the punishment for hostile acts against the state is five to 10 years of hard labour.
+According to North Korean law, the punishment for hostile acts against the state is five to 10 years of hard labor.

 Clinton flew to Pyongyang in 2009 and met then-leader Kim Jong-il before securing the release of two American media workers who had been charged with entering the country illegally.